This the multi-page printable view of this section. Click here to print.

 1. Open the purchase invoice for the subcontractor.

 2. Enter the subcontractor statement number in the Your Reference field.
+Alternatively, use the lookup on the Subcontractor Statement No. field to manually select the correct statement.

 3. If a matching approved statement is found: